-Dog not into boots?
+Is your dog not into boots?
 The highly-reviewed Musher’s Secret Paw Protection Natural Dog Wax provides the ultimate paw protection without them, in any season.
-Your pup will be able to walk without hurting his paws on icy or hot sidewalks, sandy beaches, hard pavement or snow-filled walkways.
+Your pup will be able to walk without hurting his paws on icy or hot sidewalks, sandy beaches, hard pavement, or snow-filled walkways.

 Musher’s Secret forms a breathable, dense barrier to protect your dog’s paws from the elements in even the most extreme weather conditions.
 This moisturizing formula is a blend of 100 percent pure natural waxes, including white and yellow beeswax and vitamin E, that protects and soothes cracked pads and paws.

 If you don’t use boots or protective balms, it’s crucial to wipe your dog’s paws with a soft cloth after every walk in winter weather conditions.
 This will minimize any damage or infections from salt, ice or other harmful substances they may have stepped in during their walk.